ethancodes2020/blueos/README.md

-# blueos
+# Blue OS - An Artix Linux Based Distro
-An Artix based distro
+Blue OS is a customizd Artix Linux based distro that is focused performance, staying away from systemd, and "bloat", and focuses on the "KISS principle".